What is Dramatherapy?

 Roundabout was established in 1985 with the remit of providing psychological, educational and artistic benefits through the provision of a dramatherapy service.

 Roundabout’s dramatherapists work to the Code of Ethical Practice established and approved by the British Association of Dramatherapists.
 All our dramatherapists are qualified to MA level and registered with the Health Professions Council.
-They are, of course, CRB checked to the enhanced level.
+They are, of course, DBS checked to the enhanced level.
 Roundabout works to its own Safeguarding Policies and within the equivalent policies at each project location.

 14 Willis Road